Betty Ford: Historical assessments

 In 2021, Zogby Analytics conducted a poll in which a sample of the American public was asked to assess the greatness of twelve First Ladies from Jacqueline Kennedy onwards.
 The American public ranked Ford as the eighth-greatest among these first ladies.

 Cultural depictions

 Ford's life is the focus of the 1987 ABC biographical television film The Betty Ford Story, which has a story adapted from her memoir The Times of My Life.
 Gena Rowlands won both an Emmy Award and a Golden Globe Award for her portrayal of Ford.
-Ford is also one of three former first ladies whose lives are the focus of the Emmy-nominated 2022 Showtime television series The First Lady, in which she is portrayed by Kristine Froseth and Michelle Pfeiffer.
+Ford is one of three former first ladies whose lives are the focus of Showtime's 2022 series The First Lady, in which she is portrayed by Kristine Froseth and Michelle Pfeiffer.

+Ford was among the many celebrities featured on the cover art of the 1978 comic book Superman vs. Muhammad Ali.

 Awards and honors

 In 1975, when Time named "American women" as its "Time Person of the Year", the magazine profiled Ford as one of eleven women selected to represent "American women".